 - Changes in sleeping or eating habits, less

 attention to dressing and grooming, or less interest in sex.

 - Up-and-down moods, a mood or attitude that is getting worse, or not caring about

 - Sneaky behavior, lying, or stealing.

 problems at work or school, or problems with the law.

 - Not keeping

-up with old friends and activities, finding new friends, and not wanting old
+up with old friends and activities, and finding new friends and not wanting old

 friends to meet them.

 These signs don't always mean a person is using drugs.